edwardcapriolo/tunit/README.md

   }
 ```

-Besides the code being ugle, the test suite runs as long as all the sleep statements.
-Now of course if control everything you may not have to test like this, but that is usually not the case.
+Besides the code being ugly, the test suite runs as long as all the sleep statements.
+(If control everything you may not have to test like this, but that is usually not the case.)

 The TUnit way
 -----

 TUnit samples the changing object at 1 ms intervals.
-If the value of the item monitors ever equals the expected value we can return normally.
+If the value of the item monitorsed ever equals the expected value the framework returns normally.

 ```java
   @Test